 What is the difference between Memorial Day and Veterans Day?

-The US has two public holidays to honor those who have served their country, but they serve different purposes.
-While Memorial Day was established to honor those who gave the ultimate sacrifice in the line of duty to their country, Veterans Day is meant to be a joyous commemoration of the men and women who have served in the Armed Forces.
+The United States has two public holidays to honor the men and women who have served their country, but both days serve different purposes.
+While Memorial Day was established to honor those who died in the line of duty while defending their country, Veterans Day is meant to be a joyous commemoration of the men and women who have served in the Armed Forces.

 Memorial Day got its start at after the American Civil War.
 It was given permanent status on the public calendar in 1971 and is celebrated on the last Monday of May.
 Veterans Day first started out as Armistice Day to celebrate the end of World War I on 11 November 1918.
 However, after further global turmoil drew the US into other conflicts it was repurposed to honor all veterans.